-Employee has become one of the major resources in any industry today.
-Effective usage of employee can not only push the task needle a bit but can also result in better customer satisfaction, especially for client facing roles.
+The employee has become one of the major resources in any industry today.
+Effective usage of the employee can not only push the task needle a bit but can also result in better customer satisfaction, especially for client-facing roles.
 I am John and I am working as an Operations Manager in a health care facility.

 During one of the routine audits, we came across a problem that has escaped our vision for long.
 We realized that during the shift change, nurses spent a lot of time exchanging reports.
 Now shift change is an important factor for maintaining the continuity of service.
 Exchanging reports have equal importance as it kept the nurses updated with the condition of the patients.
 Although the problem looks minuscule, it had some effect:

 - Nurses had to stay past their working duration to transfer reports to the nurses taking their place.

 - Almost 30 to 35 minutes of the working duration of the nurses coming in the next shift was getting used in this task.
 That is 30 – 35 minutes that could have been to look after the patients.

 - The extra duration spent by nurses post there working hours was not utilized as well.